Nullness Specification (draft)

 is a subtype ofString NO_CHANGE

-.Yes, it's pretty terrible for something called "subtyping" not to be reflexive or transitive.
+.Yes, it is pretty terrible for something called "subtyping" not to be reflexive or transitive.
 A more accurate name for this concept would be "consistent," a term used in gradual typing.
 However, we use "subtyping" anyway.
 In our defense, we need to name multiple concepts, including not just subtyping but also the same-type relation and containment.
 If we were to coin a new term for each, tool authors would need to mentally map between those terms and the analogous Java terms.
-(Still, yes: Feel free to read terms like "subtyping" as if they hvae scare quotes around them.)
+(Still, yes: Feel free to read terms like "subtyping" as if they have scare quotes around them.)

 Contrast this with our nullness-delegating subtyping rules and containment